 See the section on rules for breaking for the exact rules on how these properties affect fragmentation.

+Values for break-before and break-after are defined in the sub-sections below.
 User Agents must apply these properties to boxes in the normal flow of the fragmentation root.
 User agents should also apply these properties to floated boxes whose containing block is in the normal flow of the root fragmented element.
 User agents may also apply these properties to other boxes.

 These values have an effect regardless of the type of fragmented context containing the flow.